moodlebox/moodle-tool_moodlebox/README.md

 ### Release notes

+* 2016-12-06, version 1.4.3: Bug fixed for use with Moodle 3.2
 * 2016-10-08, version 1.4.2: Display warnings when the plugin installation is not complete
 * 2016-09-25, version 1.4.1: MoodleBox Wi-Fi network password cannot be changed to empty
-* 2016-09-18, version 1.4: new option enabling to change the MoodleBox Wi-Fi network password
+* 2016-09-18, version 1.4: New option enabling to change the MoodleBox Wi-Fi network password
-* 2016-09-10, version 1.3: new option enabling to change the MoodleBox password
+* 2016-09-10, version 1.3: New option enabling to change the MoodleBox password
-* 2016-08-09, version 1.2: changed to admin tool plugin (from local plugin)
+* 2016-08-09, version 1.2: Changed to admin tool plugin (from local plugin)
-* 2016-08-06, version 1.1: added display of free space on SD card
+* 2016-08-06, version 1.1: Added display of free space on SD card
-* 2016-07-11, version 1.0: added time setting feature
+* 2016-07-11, version 1.0: Added time setting feature
-* 2016-06-26, version 1.0b (beta): added two folder as RAM disks, for better performance
+* 2016-06-26, version 1.0b (beta): Added two folder as RAM disks, for better performance
-* 2016-06-19, version 1.0a2 (alpha): reorganisation of project
+* 2016-06-19, version 1.0a2 (alpha): Reorganisation of project
-* 2016-06-16, version 1.0a1 (alpha): first version
+* 2016-06-16, version 1.0a1 (alpha): First version

 ## Installation